jgenta/Civil_violence/README.md

 ## Fundamental Questions

 1. How big is the impact of information availability in revolutionary actions?
+- How do localized insurgencies influence the behavior of single people?
+- What happens if they are attracted to the place where an insurgency is taking place?
 - Do media actually promote insurgencies and in which way?
-Do media play a role in increasing the frequency at which these insurgencies arise?
+- Do media play a role in increasing the frequency at which these insurgencies arise?
-- Are people encouraged to be violent if they can rapidly be supported by other groups through social networks for example?
-- Is therefore information availability an obstacle for oppressive governments that want to have the population under control?
-2. How can organization within the population affect insurgencies?
-3. How do localized insurgencies influence the behavior of single people?
-- What happens if they are attracted?
 - How does the revolution evolve?
+--> Is therefore information availability an obstacle for oppressive governments that want to have the population under control?